The Adventures of Taxi Dog | NP

 - Necessary Materials

-- Provided: Direct Teaching Example Chart, “The Hiking Trip” Passage and Independent Practice Worksheet
+- Provided: Direct Teaching Example Chart, “A Lion in the Bedroom” Passage and Independent Practice Worksheet

 Not Provided: The Adventures of Taxi Dog by Debra and Sal Barracca, chart paper, markers, books from classroom library